Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

-[H3-2] was not supported in this experiment: statistical differences were not found between the control condition and other elastic input conditions.
-As mentioned above, all scores in the questionnaires were positive, and therefore, it is possible that the effect of pseudo-haptics was greater than that of the elastic input on the realism of the slope.
-Thus, the effect of the elastic input became relatively small, and no difference was observed.
-Still, it could be said that the elastic input has an influence on pseudo-haptics, considering that the adjusted speed gain in the uphill condition was higher with the downward elastic input than without the elastic input (control condition).
-Furthermore, our analysis of the questionnaires across all conditions indicates that the downward elastic input suited the uphill representation and the upward elastic input was usable for the downhill representation.
-With the downward elastic input, the realism and steepness of the virtual uphill were perceived to be higher than those of the downhill.
-In addition, with the upward elastic input, the steepness of the virtual downhill was perceived to be higher than that of the uphill.
-These results suggest that the participants interpreted both the elastic force and pseudo-haptic feedback as factors of the VE, that is, the walking load caused by the VE.
-This suggests that a simple elastic input could extend the intensity of pseudo-haptics.
-The use of elastic input could not only reduce the deviation of the visual-haptic walking load but also reduce the required speed gain alteration in the uphill.
-Therefore, the elastic input could extend the range of the steepness of a virtual hill that can be presented.
-Future studies should evaluate the extent to which the elastic input could increase the range of pseudo-walking-load that can be presented by the pseudo-haptic technique.
+\textbf{H3-2} was not supported in this experiment: statistical differences were not found between the normal condition and other elastic input conditions.
+As mentioned above, most of the scores in the questionnaires were positive, and therefore, it is possible that the effect of pseudo-haptics was greater than that of the elastic input on the realism of the slope.
+Thus, the effect of the elastic input became relatively small, and no statistical difference was observed.
+Another possibility is that the number of participants was not large enough to find a statistical difference of small effect size.
+A statistical difference was observed only between uphill and downhill at the downward elastic condition in the results of the "realism" question.
+However, Figure \ref{ALL_XP3} indicates some tendencies showing that the downward elastic input suited the uphill representation and the upward elastic input was usable for the downhill representation.
+This would need to be confirmed by future work with more participants.